-To be approved for studying abroad for a semester or full academic year, students must obtain a study abroad approval form from the CGE and follow all of the steps indicated on the A\LAB website.
-Students must receive approval of their courses by their academic advisor, division chair, the director of the CGE, and by the registrar prior to departure for their study abroad term to be eligible to receive transfer credits from any institution abroad.
-It is the responsibility of the student to ensure (prior to his or her departure from the host institution abroad) that an official transcript is sent to the office of the registrar at Oglethorpe University to receive their transfer credits.
+To be approved for studying abroad for a semester or full academic year, students must obtain both a study abroad course approval form and a study abroad authorization form from the CGE and follow all of the steps indicated on the forms and the A\LAB website.
+Students must complete these forms prior to departure for their study abroad term to be eligible to receive transfer credits from any institution abroad.
+It is the responsibility of the student to ensure (prior to his or her departure from the host institution abroad) that an official transcript is sent to the director of the CGE to receive their transfer credits.
 (Back to ToC)